 Mild spinning, loud noises, scary themes and characters

-- Attraction type: Interactive dark ride
+- Attraction type: Interactive shoot-em-up dark ride

 - Height restriction (minimum, in inches): 42